Key takeaways

 A better alternative to badge entry systems

-It’s true that badge entry systems are more convenient and cost-effective than hiring security guards to check every tenant’s ID card.
-But relying on an ID badge entry system isn’t the best solution for property access.
+It’s true that key card security systems for businesses are more convenient and cost-effective than hiring security guards to check every tenant’s ID card.
+However, relying on an ID badge entry system isn’t the best solution for property access.
 Instead, consider a mobile access control system that allows tenants to use their smartphones as credentials.

 Smartphone-based entry systems maintain the same security as ID badge entry systems but present a more convenient entry method for tenants.
 Tenants can even grant visitors access remotely from a mobile app.
 Furthermore, building staff won’t waste time or money replacing or reprogramming ID badges.
 And tenants will be relieved that they don’t have to keep track of a small employee ID card for property access.